r57zone/DSAdvance/README.md

 ✔️ Support for adaptive triggers for Sony DualSense (pistol, rifle, sniper rifle, bow, car pedal);<br>
 ✔️ Various emulation modes for games with adaptive triggers;<br>
 ✔️ Support for two gamepads, the first with full functionality, and the second with simplified features (must be enabled in the config);<br>
-✔️ Support for playing on a single Joy-Con, with full emulation of all buttons using the "gesture wheel" (gamepad tilts);<br>
+✔️ Support for playing on a single Joy-Con, with full emulation of all buttons using the "Motion Wheel Buttons" (gamepad tilts);<br>
 ✔️ Battery level display on the light bar and player indicators (for Sony gamepads);<br>
 ✔️ Turning off the light bar for full immersion in the dark;<br>
 ✔️ Support for external modified racing pedals with any 16 buttons;<br>